Viniciuscoding/granja_Google_Associate_Cloud_Engineer/README.md

 3. Training & Hyperparameter Tunning
 4. Deployment & Model Monitoring

+### Veterx AI interface does the following
+1. Create a dataset and upload data.
+2. Train an ML model on your data.
+3. Upload and store your model in Vertex AI.
+4. Deploy your trained model to an endpoint for serving predictions.
+5. Send prediction requests to your endpoint.
+6. Specify a prediction traffic split in your endpoint.
+7. Manage your models and endpoints.

 ### Traditional Challenges
 - Determining how to handle large quantities of data.
 - Determining the right machine learning model to train the data.